bruvellu/cephalic-furrow/3-text/furrow.md

 between head and trunk tissues, which are associated with the expansion of mitotic domains and the extension of the germ band.
-We thus propose that, by priming the position of folding and storing epithelia out-of-plane, the cephalic furrow counteracts and buffers these opposing physical interactions at the head--trunk boundary during gastrulation.
+We thus propose that, by priming the position of folding and storing epithelia out-of-plane, the cephalic furrow counteracts and buffers these opposing physical interactions preventing epithelial instability at the head--trunk boundary during gastrulation.

 # Introduction